 We feel confident that education and therapy should be treated with equal importance.
-With this in mind, you will have access to a variety of therapeutic interventions throughout the week.
-You are provided with specialist lessons in line with our ethos, which may include (but not subject to) the following:
+With this in mind, students have access to a variety of therapeutic interventions throughout the week.
+Students are provided with specialist lessons in line with our ethos, which may include (but not subject to) the following:

 - Animal Science

-- General Science
+- ➢ General Science

-- Equine Studies
+- > Equine Studies

 - Adventure Sport

 - > PSHE

 - British Values

 - Creative Education

 - Functional Skills (Mathematics/English/ICT)

 - Business Studies

 - > Health and Social Care

-- Countryside and Environment
+- Countryside and Environment / Land Based Studies

 - Bushcraft / Forest Studies

 - Mindfulness & Relaxation (daily intervention)

 - Zones of Regulation (weekly refreshers)

-- ➤ 1:1 Therapeutic Intervention- Equine (weekly)
+- > 1:1 Therapeutic Intervention- Equine (weekly)

 - Group Art Therapy (weekly)

 - Group Adventure Assisted Activities (weekly)